fatemeh-rastgar/PRIEST/README.md

 - goal.target_pose.header.frame_id should be "/map"

-Additionally, for a fair comparison, we set the time horizon of MPPI and log-MPPI as 10s in `mppi_params_sim.yamal`.
+Additionally, for a fair comparison, we set the time horizon of MPPI and log-MPPI as 10s in `mppi_params_sim.yaml`.

  We use laser scans to observe obstacles, so make sure to update the following files in the Jackal package: